THS-International/website/src/markdown-pages/faq.md

   - category: Event Sign Up
     questions:
       - description: >-
+          This is to be determined!
+If you are a new masters or international student, we will let you know!
+But hopefully in July!
+        title: 'When will the event calendar be released? '
+      - description: >-
+          Currently, we are working on finalizing our event calendar.
+More information will come, but hopefully by July for the Fall 2020 Reception!
+        title: When will I be able to sign up for events?
+      - description: >-
           We recommend to check the sign up page frequently since some students will unregister themselves from some events.
 As soon as someone unregisters, their spot becomes open in the system.
 Out of experience